Zipcoder/JS-intro-labs/Problems1.md

 For each of these problems, write a short program that will compute and display the answer.

+## Computation

 ## Problem 1

 The gas tank on our truck can hold 55.0 gallons of gas.
-When going long distances, the truck get 8.5 miles per gallon.
+When going long distances, the truck gets 8.5 miles per gallon.

 Q1: How far can our truck go without re-fueling?